-NEW - Paddling alone, with household members or up to five other people; From 1 June, you can now paddle alone, with members of your household, or with up to, but no more than 5 other people from outside your household.
+NEW - Paddling alone, with other people; From 1 June, you can now paddle alone, with members of your household, or with up to, but no more than 5 other people from outside your household.

 Travel; Whilst travel to exercise is not prohibited, our strong advice is that paddlers should paddle locally if possible.
 In the interest of respecting the views of our countryside partners and protecting rural locations from the spread of coronavirus, British Canoeing is discouraging travel to remote and rural locations, as well as long journeys to go paddling.

 Safety and paddling well within capabilities; Only competent and experienced paddlers should be on the water independently.
 Paddlers are reminded that they are entirely responsible for their own safety at all times and that currently the resources of the waterways authorities and the emergency services are very limited.
 Paddlers should take care to make responsible decisions, paddle in familiar locations, and favourable conditions.

 Paddling at the coast; At present there are no RNLI lifeguards on beaches and although volunteer lifeboat crews are fully operational, it is important that only experienced paddlers should paddle on coastal waters and that when doing so they closely follow RNLI safety advice.

 Activity must respect local restrictions; Paddlers are responsible for checking to ensure that if they are planning to paddle on a licensed waterway, that there are no paddling restrictions in place.
 The Environment Agency, Canal & River Trust, Port of London Authority and Broads Authority have now lifted restrictions but are urging responsible paddling (see below).
 Paddlers must also only use access points and car parks that are open for use.